cloudymax/Scrap-Metal/README.md

   - Unlike a [system container](https://linuxcontainers.org/lxd/introduction/) or [Multipass](https://multipass.run/docs) it can create windows hosts
   - [Unlike Firecracker](https://github.com/firecracker-microvm/firecracker/issues/849#issuecomment-464731628) it supports pinning memmory addresses where firecracker cannot because it would break their core feature of over-subscription.

 These qualities make QEMU well-suited for those seeking a general-purpose hypervisor running the first layer of virtualization.
-In your second layer though, you should consider the lighter and faster LXD, Firecracker, or Cloud-Hypervisor.
+For maximum speed or density though, you should consider if the lighter, but less generalized LXD, Firecracker, or Cloud-Hypervisor better suits your needs.

 ## Host OS Support